varigence/docs/bimlflex/reference-documentation/SsisEngineThreads.md

 # Engine Threads

-Max number of SSIS engine threads to employ.
+Maximum number of SSIS engine threads to employ.

 Override the value here to change the default SSIS behavior

 Notes:
 * This setting is part of the `SSIS` settings category.
 * The default value for this setting is `10`.